HassanAlgoz/transformer/README.md

 1,"Sabrina is my stylist.
 She always has great advice about how to style my hair and what products to use."
 ```

+- Note that we have dropped the `stars` column, and have made the `sentiment` the first column.
-Small data can be useful in searching for hyper-parameters.
+- Small data can be useful in searching for hyper-parameters.
 Then, for actual training, the more the better.

 ## Experimentation